dflook/terraform-github-actions/terraform-plan/README.md

 * `replace`

-  List of resources to replace if any update to them is required, one per line.
+  List of resources to replace, one per line.

   Only available with terraform versions that support replace (v0.15.2 onwards).